wp-plugins/audio-and-video-player/readme.txt

 **Width:** Enter the width of the audio and video player.
 Under the field you will see the values recommended for the selected skin.
 Every skin has a different recommended value.

 **Height:** Enter the height of the audio and video player.
 Under the field you will see the values recommended for the selected skin.
 Every skin has a different recommended value.
+If you are creating an audio player, the recommended height will be lower than height recommended for a video player.

 **Autoplay:** Mark the checkbox if you want your media player to initialize in "ON" mode.